dos-group/vessim/docs/index.rst

 What can I do with Vessim?
 ==========================

-Vessim simulates energy systems that interact with real or simulated computing systems for:

-    - **Carbon-aware applications**: Simulated microgrids offer real-time visibility and control via APIs, enabling the development of novel applications that interact with their energy system.
+Vessim helps you to understand and optimize how your (distributed) computing system interacts with (distributed) renewable energy sources and battery storage.

+    - **Carbon-aware applications**: Develop applications that automatically reduce their energy consumption when the grid is powered by fossil fuels, and increase activity when renewable energy is abundant.
-    - **Energy system composition**: Examine how the integration of solar panels, wind energy, or batteries would affect the energy mix of your datacenters.
+    - **Energy system composition**: Experiment with adding solar panels, wind turbines, or batteries to see how they would affect your energy costs and carbon emissions.
-    - **Digital Twins**: Predict future system states in carbon-aware datacenters, aid decision-making, and assess risks during extreme events like power outages.
+    - **Plan for outages and extreme events**: Simulate power outages or renewable energy fluctuations to understand risks and test backup strategies.
-    - **Quality Assurance**: Apply Vessim in continuous integrating testing or use it to validate software roll-outs in a controlled environment.
+    - **Quality assurance**: Apply Vessim in continuous integrating testing to validate software roll-outs in a controlled environment.

 Vessim is based on `Mosaik <https://mosaik.offis.de>`_, a general-purpose co-simulation framework.
 It can simulate large numbers of microgrids in parallel, comes with ready-to-use datasets, can execute simulated experiments faster than real-time, and is easily extendable with new simulators of any platform through Mosaik's TCP interface.
+You can **connect Vessim to real-world applications and hardware**, enabling software-in-the-loop (SiL) testing.

 Installation